maaaaaaaaad/woongsPage/README.md

 Go to Woongs page 👉🏻 https://woongspage.netlify.app/

 # Auth
-## attention to the getProvider function
+## attention to the getProvider function in 19 lane
 ```javascript
 import { firebaseAuth, githubProvider, googleProvier } from "./data";